 Montenegro Travel Guide: A Road Trip Itinerary!

 Montenegro is a fantastic country to travel and especially for road trips!
 Therefore, in the last few years it became more and more interesting for travelers from all over the world.
-With an outstanding coast, picturesque old towns, stunning canyons, huge lakes and beautiful mountains, there are so many amazing things to do in Montenegro and incredible beautiful places to explore.
+With an outstanding coast, picturesque old towns, stunning canyons, huge lakes and beautiful mountains, there are so many things to do in Montenegro and incredible beautiful places to explore.
 The prices are still moderate and the country is very safe.
 It’s the best to visit Montenegro by a road trip: Especially driving in Montenegro is safe, the streets are good and you are independent when you are traveling around by car.

 Montenegro Road Trip Itinerary – Coastal Region